ptitSeb/gl4es/README.md

 Usage
 ----

 There are many environnement variable to control glshim behavour.
+All are numeric, except LIBGL_VERSION that take a string.

 ##### LIBGL_FB
 Controls the Framebuffer output